 Whether it’s putting up the tree or tucking into your first mince pie, December is full of traditions.
 And just like watching Love Actually for the 27th time, re-reading a special book is all part of the fun.
-Here Robin Stevens, Cara Hunter and five other Penguin authors share the stories behind the books they always turn back to at Christmas, from ghost stories to murder mysteries to Jane Eyre.
+Here, a host of Penguin authors share the stories behind the books they always turn back to at Christmas, from ghost stories to murder mysteries to Jane Eyre.

 It’s clear that Wilkie Collins had the most enormous fun writing The Woman in White, and also clear that (although it touches on concerns that are as present today as they were in 1859: the way men can abuse their power, the way women are not believed when they tell inconvenient truths) this is in no way a book that is supposed to be sensible and good for you.
 It’s pure escapist joy, intricate enough to stand up to repeated re-reading but sharp enough for a reader to be able to blast through it in a few lazy post-Christmas days.
 It’s still one of my favourite classics, and a book that conjures up Christmas from just its title.
 If you pick it up this year, you won’t regret it.

 The Shadow of the Wind by Carlos Ruiz Zafon, chosen by Amir Khan

 Every December when the nights draw in and the street lights shine like haloes in the thick fog, there is one book I always reach to: The Shadow of the Wind by Carlos Ruiz Zafon.
 The novel is set in Spain, where a young boy searches for secrets left behind by his favourite author in the wonderfully named Cemetery of Forgotten Books.
 It has everything you could possibly want from a good read by an open fire: star crossed lovers, devastating secrets, espionage and murder.